cerisara/slowLLM/README.md

 - baseline: [vanilla accelerate recipe](https://huggingface.co/blog/bloom-inference-pytorch-scripts) on the same computer:
 note: I'm not using the safetensors version of bloomz here, so accelerate initially copies the weights into the offload dir, which roughly accounts for an initial delay of.
-Another difference in favor of accelerate is that the computer I'm using actually has a Titan X 12GB GPU as well as 24GB of RAM: accelerated is exploiting both, while slowLLM figures are computed with <16GB of RAM and no GPU.
+Another difference in favor of accelerate is that the computer I'm using actually has a Titan X 12GB GPU as well as 24GB of RAM: accelerate is exploiting the additional RAM, while slowLLM figures are computed with <16GB of RAM and no GPU.
+However, we tried to let accelerate also exploit the GPU, but it crashed with cuda out-of-memory error.
 	- total time = ; loss =
 	- additional HDD space = 336GB